 Expert treatment

-If your hip pain is caused by muscle or tendon damage or tendonitis (inflammation of a tendon), over-the-counter drugs from your pharmacist can help to reduce swelling and relieve your pain.
+If your hip pain is caused by muscle or tendon damage or tendonitis (inflammation of a tendon), over-the-counter drugs can help to reduce swelling and relieve your pain.
 Gentle exercise and stretching can also help to reduce pain and improve joint mobility.
-If you are treating with OTC painkillers and your pain is severe or does not improve as per the directions on pack, you should see a doctor.
+If you are treating with OTC painkillers be sure to always use the product according to the label.

 Health, wellness & your pain

 Pain is rarely just physical nor is it always solved by taking medicine alone.
-Voltaren is your ally in helping you take more control of your pain journey, from the way to sleep, to what you eat, mental wellbeing and complementary pain relief therapies.
+Voltaren is your ally in helping you take more control of your pain journey, from the way you sleep, to mental wellbeing and complementary pain relief therapies.